Back to Blog

 Max Output65,536 tokens (64K)

-Output ModalityText only
+Output ModalitiesText only

 Dynamic ThinkingEnabled by default

-Speed4x faster than equivalent frontier models
+Speed faster than comparable frontier models

-Pricing: The Most Affordable Frontier Model
+Pricing: The Cheapest Frontier Model

 TierInputOutputCached Input